How to Find Your Business Idea

 What stuff do you have?
 Do you have a swimming pool or sewing machine?
 Do you have a computer or piano?
 After you brainstorm business ideas based on your skills and strengths, I want you to add to your list with more ideas based on your stuff.
 Even obvious stuff—like your house and car—can be used!
 After all, that’s what successful companies like Airbnb and Uber are based on!

-By this point you should have a pretty good list of business idea options based on your skills, your strengths and your stuff.
+Once you’ve taken everything into consideration, you should have a pretty good list of business idea options.
 From there, you can narrow down your list to your top ideas.
 A great way to narrow down your list is by thinking about the future.

 Think about your life in five years.
 What ideas would you actually still want to be doing five years from now?
 Which ideas sound the most exciting and fun?
 Which ones make the most sense for your life and your resources long-term?
 Narrow your long list down to your best ideas.